 Without a doubt, there is a lot going for it - the brief insight into the running of the Order of Phoenix, the introduction of a brilliant supporting character - Luna Lovegood, setting up of Dumbledore's Army right under the watchful eyes of the detestable Umbridge, Fred and George's splendid escape from Hogwarts ...

-Which brings me to the part that never fails to make me cry - Sirius's death.
+And coming to the part that never fails to make me cry - Sirius's death.
 That felt a bit like it came out of nowhere, really.
 I mean what was the significance of the veiled archway anyway?
-Besides that it killed Sirius.
-Totally derailed me and not in a good way.
+Besides that it killed Sirius and then was never revisited.

 And so here lies The Order of The Phoenix, the most devastating read of the series and the one I least look forward to reread.

-6. Harry Potter and the Prisoner of Azkaban (Book 3)
+6. Harry Potter and the Chamber of Secrets (Book 2)

-What happened though, was that J.K.Rowling and her stories just got that much better from here, weaving the magical web so tightly around us that we couldn't help but succumb to it.
+I do wish I could place this higher up on the list but what happened was that J.K.Rowling and her stories just got much better from this high point.
+She weaved the magical web so tightly around us that we couldn't help but succumb to it.
 So here it stays third to last on the list but always holding a very special place in my heart.

-I guess the biggest issue with this book is its length - it is too short and the story ended as quickly as it began.
-Which is completely understandable of course, considering it was initially published with children as the target audience.
-It just so happened that adults fell in love with the book too.
-Because really, how could they not?
+The biggest issue with this book, I guess, might be its length.
+It is too short and the story ended as quickly as it began.
+Which is completely understandable considering it was initially published with children as the target audience.
+It just so happened that adults also fell in love with the book because really, how could they not?

-Luckily there are six more follow-up books and so in my rereading whenever I reached the end of PS, it is usually with great eagerness to pounce on the next book, which coincidentally happens to be ranked one up on this list.
+Luckily there are six more follow-up books and so in my rereading whenever I reached the end of PS, it is usually with great eagerness to pounce on the next book.

-4. Harry Potter and the Chamber of Secrets (Book 2)
+4. Harry Potter and the Prisoner of Azkaban (Book 3)

 3. Harry Potter and the Deathly Hallows (Book 7)

 There are close saves and danger at regular intervals.
 Deaths at the snap of the finger it seems.
-A mysterious ally and that surprising twist (with Snape).
+A mysterious ally and that shocking twist involving Snape.
 It seems like J.K.Rowling did her best to pull out every trick in the hat and it worked on so many levels.
 DH is a fitting end to a series that gave us so much.
 And it is a book I look forward to reading even though I know I am close to the end.
 Boo.

 2. Harry Potter and the Half Blood Prince (Book 6)